 We are a relatively small treatment facility, licensed to treat 24 clients at a time.
 Our size enables us to give our clients the personal attention and individualized treatment that they deserve.
 At capacity, each counselor has a max case load of about 6-8 clients.
 We strive to have 4 clients per counselor.

 On an individualized basis, we can help to determine if a medical detox is deemed appropriate for you or your loved one prior to staying at our facility.

 Every individual has unique needs.
 That is why we begin with outlining an individualized treatment plan to find what would best suit your recovery process.
 We do not perform a “day count” rather look at the best option for you.

 BTG strives to offer the most therapeutic approach in each clinical environment.
 Therefore, clinical staff assesses the appropriateness and value of gender-specific groups and mixed gender groups throughout the clinical day.

-Treatment in isolation is not enough to sustain recovery for most patients.
 A tapered approach to treatment that allows clients to step down in care, assume greater responsibility for their own sobriety is critical to help the client continue to make healthy and safe steps forward.

 We offer and recommend a continuing care program-which many clients participate in for up to a year.

 Yes we do.
 Visitation hours are 3pm-5pm on Saturday after you have attended our family group process from 1pm-3pm.

 We offer a few different support options for families.
 On Saturdays we have a pscho-education session that is offered to address the disease of addiction.
 Participating in our family program will equip you with the tools to better understand your loved one.